pnsn/station_metrics/station_metrics/metrics/power_40sec.md

 At 40 s the record is dominated by long period noise sources rather than by seismic signal: temperature swings in the vault, barometric pressure changes, ground tilt, and mass position drift.
-On a broadband sensor a rising value often precedes a mass that needs recentring or points at a vault whose insulation has failed.
+On a broadband sensor a rising value often precedes a mass that needs recentering or points at a vault whose insulation has failed.
 On a strong motion accelerometer this band is essentially all instrument self noise and the value carries little information about the site.